digitalbricklayer/techteapotcom/src/content/posts/back-to-windows-3/index.md

 So come on Microsoft, Apple &amp; Linux give us a next generation operating system ready for the [Web 2.0](https://en.wikipedia.org/wiki/Web_2) world.

-**Update April 2015**: turns out the solution was to make each browser window or tab into a seperate process.
+**Update April 2015**: turns out the solution was to make each browser window or tab into a separate process.